jlazzz/jlazzz.github.io/_pages/about.md

   - /about.html
 ---

 Hey, I'm Josh!
 I have a BSc in Engineering Physics from the University of Alberta.
-I've had the pleasure of working on many cool projects with many cool people.
+Over the years, I've had the pleasure of working on many cool projects with many cool people.
 Here's a bit about them.

 # Navigation
 ---
 * TOC
 {:toc}

-# Work Experience
+# Work Experience Summary
 ---
 - Test Specialist at Xiphos Systems Corporation
-- Systems, Embedded HW and SW roles at AlbertaSat
+- Various Systems, Test, Embedded HW and SW roles at AlbertaSat
 - Systems Engineering Intern at the Canadian Space Agency
 - Medical Physics Research Internship at the Cross Cancer Institute